msalemor/azure-apim-networking/README.md

 - No DDOS
 - APIM deployed to VNET subnet obtains private IP
 - Communication to APIs can be over private IPs to internal services or public endpoints
+- Traffic from internet to Azure backed APIs flows all internally over the Azure backbone

 ### Application Gateway, Internal API Management, Internal and External APIs